JohnKendrick/PDielec/Sphinx/pdgui.rst

 The lower table has one row per mode.
 The checkbox beside *Sigma* determines whether the mode contributes to subsequent spectra; greyed values indicate unselected modes.
-The columns show TO frequency, optional LO frequency, IR intensity in Debye²/Angstrom²/amu, integrated molar absorption, absorption maximum, and total, parallel and perpendicular Raman activities where present.
+The columns show TO frequency, optional LO frequency, IR intensity in Debye²/Å²/amu, integrated molar absorption, absorption maximum, and total, parallel and perpendicular Raman activities where present.
 The headers give the units.
 The IR quantities and the Raman activities are different measures of response; a Raman-active mode can have zero IR intensity.

+To copy values from the frequency and intensity table, select the required cells and press :kbd:`Ctrl+C`.
+The selected values are copied as tab-separated text, with one line per table row, ready to paste into a spreadsheet or text editor.
+This also works for the Raman activity columns when they are shown.

 .. figure:: _static/Figures/gui/settings-infrared.png
    :width: 100%